trailofbits/pe-parse/README.md

 cmake --build . --config Release --target install
 ```

+PE files that have a Resource section with strings for the Type are encoded in UTF-16, but that `std::string` expects UTF-8.
+Some cross-platform solution
+is desired.
+You can let cmake choose one it finds in your build environment or you can choose one from the following options yourself and specify it with
+the `-DUNICODE_LIBRARY` argument when generating the project files with cmake:
+* `icu` (preferred) - "[ICU](http://site.icu-project.org/) is a mature, widely used set of C/C++ and Java libraries providing Unicode and Globalization support for software applications"
+* `codecvt` - A C++ library header file ([now deprecated](http://open-std.org/JTC1/SC22/WG21/docs/papers/2017/p0618r0.html)) supported by some C++ runtimes

 ### Notes about Windows

 If you are building on Windows with Visual Studio, the generator option can be used to select the compiler version and the output architecture: